 Nate Istrate – Youth Minister

-Nate is a graduate of Johnson University with a degree in Strategy Ministry, Bible, and Theology.
+Nate is a graduate of Johnson University with a degree in Strategic Ministry, Bible and Theology.
 Nate is passionate about working with teens because he knows firsthand that it is a critical time of life to develop strong faith, healthy relationships, and leadership potential.
 He loves to travel, play board games, and go snowboarding in the mountains.